alexpearce/home/_posts/tips/2014-05-06-italics-in-iterm2-vim-tmux.md

   use=xterm-256color,
 {% endhighlight %}

-Create a file called `xterm-256color-italic.terminfo ` with the above contents.
+Create a file called `xterm-256color-italic.terminfo`, where ever you like, with the above contents.
 This file needs to be processed and added to the `TERM` database.

 {% highlight bash %}